Q. subject suffixes grammar.

 All of the pronominal suffixes had both “short” and “long” forms.
 Rather surprisingly, many of the verb tenses were only distinguished by which of the two pronominal forms was used.
 For example, the aorist, past and conditional tenses all used the short forms (tulin, túlien, tuluvan) and the present, perfect and future tenses were identical except that they used the long forms (tulinye, túlienye, tuluvanye).

 There is not (yet) a published pronominal paradigm from the mid-to-late 1930s.
-The next complete published paradigm appears in Quenya Verbal System (QVS) from 1948, but in it Tolkien once again reverted to pronominal prefixes:
+The next complete published paradigms appears in Quenya Verbal System (QVS) and Quenya Personal Pronouns (QPP1 and QPP2) from the late 1940s, but in it Tolkien once again reverted to pronominal prefixes:

 Q ni·kave antas = I can give it ...
 The normal order in Eldarin was with pronouns as with nouns (see Declension): subject: indirect object: object. “give the man a book”; “give him it.”
 The subject usually preceded the verb, so that the normal order of a simple sentence was: The man / he, (to) him, gives it (PE22/92-93).